 Photo: Harrison Photography, Belfast

-JoAnn Falletta says, The Ulster Orchestra is one of the great orchestras of Ireland and the UK and has been a cornerstone of cultural life here in good times and bad for many, many years now.
-It is a huge honor for me to become its Principal Conductor.
-Ms. Falletta conducted the orchestra for the first time last year during their BBC Summer Invitation Concerts, and returned in January of 2011.
-She says it had been nothing short of a wonderful experience.
-I loved the spontaneity and energy of the musicians and I am so looking forward to exploring a repertoire that is both rich and diverse over the upcoming season.
+JoAnn Falletta says, “The Ulster Orchestra is one of the great orchestras of Ireland and the UK and has been a cornerstone of cultural life here in good times and bad for many, many years now.
+It is a huge honor for me to be its Principal Conductor.
+I love the spontaneity and energy of the musicians and I am so completely enjoying exploring a repertoire of Irish and other music that is both rich and diverse.”

 The Ulster Orchestra, based in Belfast, is a cornerstone of cultural life in Northern Ireland, with a mission of “enriching life through music”.
 Since its formation in 1966, the Orchestra has established itself as one of the major symphony orchestras in the United Kingdom.
 Its main concert season takes place in the Ulster Hall and the Belfast Waterfront, and it is a lynch-pin of the Belfast Festival at Queen’s.
 It has accompanied opera and ballet productions at Belfast’s Grand Opera House.
 The Orchestra has made tours of Europe, Asia and the USA and its performances can be heard internationally through streamed internet broadcasts under its unique relationship with the BBC.